Plinkon/PlinkonHub/README.md

 2. Please subscribe because it helps me

+3. Go to the _about_ section

-3. Paste key in and enjoy!
+4. Paste key in and enjoy!
 _____
 **_SUPPORTED EXECUTORS:_**